 - Show and hide a widget, by resizing it vertically while fading.

-previously set as a child.
-The "old" and the "new" children must have the same width,
+widget previously set as a child.
+The "old" and the "new" children must have the same width, but can

 You can also define a duration and curve for both the fade and the size, separately.

 Important: If the "new" child is the same widget type as the "old" child, but with different

 AnimatedSizeAndFade will NOT do a transition between them, since as far as

 the framework is concerned, they are the same widget, and the existing widget can be updated with

 the new parameters.
 To force the transition to occur, set a